Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Integrated data analysis from experiments

-Currently, we plan to extend the same access protocol to other instruments at PSI.
-As a second application example, AiiDAlab is also being adopted at the ICON beamline \cite{kaestner_icon_2011} at PSI for data analysis of cold neutron imaging experiments, which can generate large volumes of complex image data, requiring efficient and reproducible processing workflows.
-Similar to the CAMEA example, the advantages of using AiiDAlab include live data inspection without the need to download large amounts of data, centralized reduction, and scalable analysis.
-Moreover, the seamless HPC integration provided by AiiDA and AiiDAlab could enable further advanced reconstructions and machine-learning applications by leveraging HPC resources.
-More details are provided in the Supplementary Information Section 1.
+A plan has been established to extend the aforementioned data access protocol to other instruments at SINQ, with staff dedicated to this project.
+For example, AiiDAlab is also being adopted at the ICON beamline \cite{kaestner_icon_2011} for data analysis of cold neutron imaging experiments.
+These experiments can generate large volumes of complex image data, requiring efficient and reproducible processing workflows.
+The advantages of using AiiDAlab here are similar to the CAMEA example, providing live data inspection without the need to download large amounts of data, centralized reduction, and scalable analysis.
+Further details on the integration of AiiDAlab with the ICON beamline are provided in the section S1.

+In addition to using AiiDAlab for secure data access and analysis, LNS personnel leverage the AiiDA engine to submit DFT-based simulation workflows, for example, to model neutron scattering experiments using the QE app (via the app's vibroscopy plugin).
+In the future, even experimental workflows may need to be offloaded to HPC systems, e.g., to enable further advanced reconstructions and machine-learning applications.
+A natural evolution of the LNS app is therefore to take advantage of AiiDA’s native HPC integration to also support remote execution of these workflows.
+Through AiiDA, remote job submission and monitoring remain transparent to the user.
+Moreover, the existing AiiDAlab widget ecosystem can be reused to expose HPC capabilities within the same unified UI framework.

-The deployment of AiiDAlab at PSI illustrates how AiiDAlab can support not only computational workflows but also secure, institutionally integrated experimental data analysis, based on standard and robust technology such as Kubernetes and JupyterHub\cite{zero-to-jupyterhub-k8s}.
+The deployment of AiiDAlab at PSI illustrates how AiiDAlab can support not only computational workflows but also secure, institutionally integrated experimental data analysis, based on standard and robust technology (Kubernetes, JupyterHub).
 The key advantages include easy integration of HPC into experimental data pipelines and improved data accessibility and security through fine-grained, institution-based authorization policies.
-Moreover, the deployment offers a unified user environment across experiments (as discussed above) and simulations (e.g. via DFT-based simulation capabilities of neutron scattering experiments using the AiiDAlab QE app~\cite{wang2025qeapp}).
-Together, these features represent a major step forward in creating a truly integrated and reproducible research environment, bridging the gap between experimental facilities, HPC resources, and user-friendly scientific tools.
+Moreover, the PSI deployment offers a unified user environment across experiments and simulations.
+Together, these features represent a major step forward in creating a truly integrated and reproducible research environment, bridging the gap between experimental facilities, HPC resources, simulation workflows, and user-friendly scientific tools.